THAIS AFONSO

 ADULT & YOUNG ADULT FICTION

-In Horror, she's also looking for lesbians, lesbians, lesbians.
+In Horror, she's still looking for lesbians, lesbians, lesbians.
 Plus, the unsettling, the Gothic, folkloric horror, horror mixed with fantasy or romance, and all the social horror.
-Recent favorites include Plain Bad Heroines and House of Hunger.
-She also would love to see horror in space, like S.A.
-Barnes.

-She also tends to gravitate to critiques of capitalism in Sci-Fi.
-Fun and snappy romps like Murderbot will always attract her, but she would also love to see stories that tackle Global North interventionism in the Global South, and subversions of Global North competency being the norm—think Monarch from the perspective of a civilian in the Global South instead of an agent of an uber secretive and authoritarian GN agency, or anything you'd comp to Nnedi Okorafor.
-She also enjoys cyberpunk, solarpunk, and silkpunk.
+In Sci-Fi, she gravitates towards fun and snappy romps like Murderbot, but she would also love to see stories that tackle Global North interventionism in the Global South, and subversions of Global North competency being the norm—think Monarch from the perspective of a civilian in the Global South instead of an agent of an uber secretive and authoritarian GN agency, or anything you'd comp to Nnedi Okorafor.
+She also enjoys cyberpunk, solarpunk, and silkpunk (though she’s removed those categories from her form to streamline her tags, she still wants those!).
+Anti-capitalism continues to be welcomed and appreciated.

 In Mystery/Thrillers, give her anything that would crossover into horror because of supernatural elements.
 Anything you'd comp to Invocations, for example.
 She'd also love to see a speculative take on a story similar to The Reappearance of Rachel Price.